Eichmann in Jerusalem: Reception and controversy

+Cesarani's book was itself criticized.
+In a review that appeared in The New York Times Book Review, Barry Gewen argued that Cesarani's hostility stemmed from his book standing "in the shadow of one of the great books of the last half-century", and that Cesarani's suggestion that both Arendt and Eichmann had much in common in their backgrounds, making it easier for her to look down on the proceedings, "reveals a writer in control neither of his material nor of himself."

-Arendt also received criticism in the form of responses to her article, also published in the New Yorker.
+Arendt also received criticism in the form of responses to her article.
 One instance of this came mere weeks after the publication of her articles in the form of an article entitled "Man With an Unspotted Conscience".
-This work was written by witness for the defense, Michael A. Musmanno.
+This work was written by witness for the prosecution Michael A. Musmanno.
 He argued that Arendt fell prey to her own preconceived notions that rendered her work ahistorical.
 He also directly criticized her for ignoring the facts offered at the trial in stating that "the disparity between what Miss Arendt states, and what the ascertained facts are, occurs with such a disturbing frequency in her book that it can hardly be accepted as an authoritative historical work."
 He further condemned Arendt and her work for her prejudices against Hauser and Ben-Gurion depicted in Eichmann in Jerusalem: A Report on the Banality of Evil.
 Musmanno argued that Arendt revealed "so frequently her own prejudices" that it could not stand as an accurate work.
+These early responsa are much in line with the Cesarini argument outlined above in their character and in the specifics of their charges against Arendt.